shiffman/icm.shiffman.net/README.md

 Annotations
 -----------

 We are experimenting with a system to display annotations to the video.
+The annotations are timecoded and appear for a block of time in the video.
 The raw source of an annotation looks like:

 ```